Weighting for longitudinal youth analysis

 Sorry I misread your question and my advice was more general - about when to use longitudinal weights.
 You did not find youth longitudinal weights because we do not provide those.
 The longitudinal weights we provide for all other instruments are designed for those who respond continuously up until that wave.
 This method is not optimal for the youth questionnaire as there are very questions that are repeated annually and part of the sample becomes ineligible at each subsequent wave (as they move out of the age range).

-#4 Updated by Kareena McAloney-Kocaman over 4 years ago
+#4 Updated by Kareena McAloney-Kocaman about 5 years ago

 Ah, yes I see the problem with the youth data set.
 In that case I might proceed with a cross-sectional weight appropriate to the sweep of the outcome variable, and just note it in any write-up.
 My analysis requires only the participants who responded at both waves anyway, so that seems like a best compromise.
 Thanks!